Linnnnberg/16TypeDatabaseCN/TASK_ID_GUIDE.md

 ### 3. Regular Commits
 - Commit frequently with descriptive messages
-- Use the TASK-XXX format in commit messages
+- Use the correct prefix format in commit messages (STORY-, FIX-, TECH-)
 - Include the task ID in all related commits

 ### 4. Update Documentation
 - Update TODO.md as you progress
 - Mark tasks as completed when done
 - Add any new tasks that are discovered
+- Use the correct task ID prefix for new tasks

 ### 5. Clean Up After Merge
 - Delete feature branches after successful merge